TalkingQuickly/talkingquickly.github.io/_travel/2015-europe-trip-plan.md

 ## Visiting

-The [Free Sofia Walking Tour](http://freesofiatour.com/) one of the only cities I've come across which has free walking tours run by a well regarded none profit.
+The [Free Sofia Walking Tour](http://freesofiatour.com/) a free walking tour run by a well regarded none profit.

 The [Museum of Socialist Art](http://nationalartgallerybg.org/index.php?l=4) contains primarily art from 1944 to 1989 but I'm most interested in the black and white propoganda shorts.